 Suggest topics through this form.

-How much does it cost? $15/month or $150/year.
+How much does it cost? $15/month or $150/year (or local currency equivalents).
 See also the “Discounts” section below for students and purchase pricing parity.

 To get the full value of this newsletter, subscribe to the weekly, paid edition.
 Many subscribers expense this newsletter to their team’s learning and development budget.
 Here is an email you can send to your manager.